Tripsy/nextjs.test/README.md

 # TODO

 1. Bug: When session expire the login page is displayed a csrf token is present but the back-end cookie is already gone
     - redirectToLogin probably needs to append the csrf token
 2. Test Register Template not found (eg: email-confirm-create - ro - email)
 3. Recap NextJs documentation
-4. Check login flow
-5. recover password & other account pages
+4. recover password & other account pages
-6. terms page
+5. terms page
-7. Theme switcher has a glitch on first click?
+6. Theme switcher has a glitch on first click?
-8. Replace all console.error with logging
+7. Replace all console.error with logging

 # IDEAS